Blockbusters (British game show): Sky One

 In 1994, Sky One created a new series with original host, Bob Holness.
 It was produced by Central, which had made the programme since 1983, and sponsored by Thomas Cook.
 This series featured a bonus question for any player who chose a particular letter and correctly answered that question, thereby earning the right to answer a £5 follow-up question.
 Sky One brought the series back again in 2000, this time produced by Grundy (which owned the format) and presented by Liza Tarbuck, but it did not capture the same degree of popularity as the Holness incarnation.
 The format stayed the same in both versions, and both versions involved sixth formers.

 BBC Two

 BBC Two used adult contestants, instead of sixth formers.
 This version was broadcast in 1997 and presented by Michael Aspel; the show stayed with the same format.
 Famous contestants included Stephen Merchant.

 This is the only version to use purple hexagons; all other versions still used blue to represent the pair of players.
 The solo player still played white hexagons.
 The Gold Run used a blue background in this version and the Liza Tarbuck version.

-Champions in the Apsel era were limited to three wins before retiring undefeated.
+Champions in the Aspel era were limited to three wins before retiring undefeated.